Chewy Sourdough Brown Butter Chocolate Chip Cookies

 Step 4: Add Chocolate Chips

-Fold in the semi-sweet chocolate chips, ensuring they are evenly distributed throughout the dough.
+Fold in the semi-sweet chocolate chips (or chopped up chocolate bars for chunks), ensuring they are evenly distributed throughout the dough.
 You can add them to the mixer if using, and pulse them through the dough for ease.
 Always use a spatula to scrape the bottom of the bowl and fold in any batter that hasn’t been mixed as your last step when making cookies.

 Step 5: Chill the Dough

-Note about refrigerating dough: If you want to scoop and refrigerate dough as balls, I recommend chilling 1-2 hours then scooping.
+Note about refrigerating dough: If you want to scoop and refrigerate dough as balls, I recommend chilling 1-2 hours then scooping so the dough is more firm.
 Gram weight for these cookies is roughly 60-70 grams.
-Refrigerate overnight and allow dough to sit on counter 30 minutes before baking as listed below.
+Refrigerate overnight and allow dough to sit on counter 15 minutes before baking as listed below.
+If you want a thicker cookie, colder dough is best.
+If you want flatter cookies, allow them to sit at room temperature for 30 minutes.

 Note about freezing dough: If you choose to freeze the cookie dough, I recommend refrigerating the dough after mixing until it firms up (about 1-2 hours).
 Scoop your cookies and refrigerate overnight to achieve optimal fermentation.
 If you wish, you can skip this refrigeration step, but your dough won’t ferment as long.
 After dough has refrigerated, transfer to airtight containers or zip locks with air removed and freeze.
 When ready to bake cookies, allow dough to sit out and thaw about 1 hour and bake cookies as directed below.